backstage/backstage/docs/frontend-system/building-plugins/01-index.md

 Note that we export the plugin as the default export of our package from `src/index.ts`.
 This is important, as it is how users of our plugin are able to seamlessly install the plugin package in a Backstage app without having to reference the plugin instance through code.

-The plugin ID should be a lowercase dash-separated string, while the plugin instance variable should be the camelCase version of the ID with a `Plugin` suffix.
+The plugin ID should be a lowercase dash-separated string, while the plugin instance variable should be the camel case version of the ID with a `Plugin` suffix.
 For more details on naming patterns within the frontend system, see [the article on naming patterns](../architecture/08-naming-patterns.md).
 By sticking to these naming patterns you ensure that users of your plugin more easily recognize the exports and features provided by your plugin.

 ## Adding extensions

-The plugin that we created above is empty, and does't provide any actual functionality.
+The plugin that we created above is empty, and doesn't provide any actual functionality.
 To add functionality to a plugin you need to create and provide it with one or more [extensions](../architecture/03-extensions.md).
 Let's continue by adding a standalone page to our plugin, as well as a navigation item that allows users to navigate to the page.

 To create a new extension you typically use pre-defined [extension creators](../architecture/03-extensions.md#extension-creators), provided either by the framework itself or by other plugins.
 In this case we'll need to use `createPageExtension` and `createNavItemExtension`, both from `@backstage/frontend-plugin-api`.
 We will also need to [create a route reference](../architecture/07-routes.md#creating-a-route-reference) to use as a reference for out page, allowing us to dynamically create URLs that link to our page.